nicojuegacr716/FixExplorerOpenFolder/README.md

 ## The Problem

-Sometimes Windows opens a new File Explorer window each time you open a folder, cluttering your desktop and making navigation difficult.
+Sometimes Windows opens a new File Explorer window each time you open a folder, or nothing happens, cluttering your desktop and making navigation difficult.

 ---